-Top-down inhibition of the hippocampus by the prefrontal cortex might therefore be one mechanism by which intentions to forget are realized (Kuhl et al., 2007; Kuhl and Wagner, 2009; Anderson and Hanslmayr, 2014).
+Top-down inhibition of the hippocampus by the prefrontal cortex might therefore be one mechanism by which intentions to forget are realized (Kuhl et al., 2007; Kuhl & Wagner, 2009; Anderson & Hanslmayr, 2014).
 Recent studies have suggested that the inhibitory neurotransmitter GABA might also play an important role in the goal-directed modulation of memory (Schmitz et al., 2017).
-Higher levels of hippocampal GABA predict more forgetting of to-be-suppressed memories, and are associated with stronger fronto-hippocampal connectivity during memory suppression.
+Higher levels of hippocampal GABA predict more forgetting of to-be-suppressed memories, and are associated with stronger frontohippocampal connectivity during memory suppression.
 Thus, functional interactions between the hippocampus and other cortical regions, as well as neuromodulatory mechanisms intrinsic to the hippocampus, are both important for the intentional control of forgetting.
-We return to neuromodulatory influences on memory in Section 4, where we discuss acetylcholine, and in Section 5.2, where we discuss dopamine.
+We return to neuromodulatory influences on memory in Section 4, when we discuss acetylcholine, and in Section 5.2, when we discuss dopamine.

-A variation of the Think/No-Think task - the thought substitution task - is also used to study motivated forgetting.
+A variation of the Think/No-Think task - the thought substitution task - is also used to study retrieval suppression.
 Here, instead of asking participants to suppress retrieval during 'no-think' trials, participants are asked to substitute the 'no-think' target with another thought.
-Behavioral evidence of forgetting is similar in tasks that use 'no-think' and thought substitution instructions (Hertel and Calcaterra, 2005; Benoit and Anderson, 2012; Prete et al., 2015; Hulbert et al., 2016).
+Behavioral evidence of forgetting is similar in tasks that use 'nothink' and thought substitution instructions (Benoit & Anderson, 2012; Hulbert et al., 2016).
 However, the neuroimaging findings diverge.
-While retrieval suppression is associated with greater activity in the dorsolateral prefrontal cortex, thought substitution is associated with increased activity in the ventrolateral prefrontal cortex (Benoit and Anderson, 2012; Anderson and Hanslmayr, 2014).
-Additionally, activity in the dorsolateral prefrontal cortex is negatively correlated with hippocampal activity for direct suppression ('no-think') but positively correlated with hippocampal activity for thought substitution (Kuhl et al., 2007; Benoit and Anderson, 2012).
+While retrieval suppression is associated with greater activity in the dorsolateral prefrontal cortex, thought substitution is associated with increased activity in the ventrolateral prefrontal cortex (Benoit & Anderson, 2012; Anderson & Hanslmayr, 2014).
+Additionally, activity in the dorsolateral prefrontal cortex is negatively correlated with hippocampal activity for direct suppression ('no-think') but positively correlated with hippocampal activity for thought substitution (Kuhl et al., 2007; Benoit & Anderson, 2012).
 These results suggest that motivated forgetting can be achieved through thought substitution or through direct suppression, but the underlying neural mechanisms differ.
 This difference in neural mechanisms could be a result of the difference in cognitive demands: The Think/No-Think task involves suppression of a memory, and the thought substitution task requires another thought to be constructed.
-However, given the debate regarding the exact cognitive mechanisms underlying forgetting effects in the Think/No-Think task (Raaijmakers, 2018), further research is required to understand variation in neural correlates across tasks.